vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 --- type:BulletExercise lang:sql xp:100 key:b883e7079f
 ## SUM, AVG, MIN, MAX

-Often you will want to perform some calculation on the data in a database.
-SQL provides a few functions to help you out with this.
+Often, you will want to perform some calculation on the data in a database.
+SQL provides a few functions, called *aggregate functions*, to help you out with this.

 For example: